mrismanaziz/Reforestation/README.md

-## Why are fish easy to weigh?
-Because they have their own scales.
+## Why didn’t the skeleton cross the road?
+Because he had no guts.